GSA/fedramp-tailored/_guidance/controls/CP-9.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Identify the information system documentation including security-related documentation locations in the system.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Identify the recovery point objectives and recovery time objectives for each type of information system &nbsp;&nbsp;&nbsp;&nbsp;documentation including security-related documentation.
+Identify the recovery point objectives and recovery time objectives for each type of information system &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;documentation including security-related documentation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
-Identify what information system documentation including security-related documentation must actually be backed &nbsp;&nbsp;&nbsp;&nbsp;up and provide documented rationale (usually captured in the Business Impact Analysis and/or the Contingency Plan).
+Identify what information system documentation including security-related documentation must actually be backed &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;up and provide documented rationale (usually captured in the Business Impact Analysis and/or the Contingency Plan).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
-Identify the process by which these information system documentation including security-related documentation &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;backups are attained.
+Identify the process by which these information system documentation including security-related documentation &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;backups are attained.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e.
-Identify the means by which the information system documentation including security-related documentation backup &nbsp;&nbsp;process can be verified and validated.
+Identify the means by which the information system documentation including security-related documentation backup &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;process can be verified and validated.

 When writing this security control implementation description, note that this control is speaking to data backups and not data archiving.
 ### CP-9(c) Customer responsibility